moby/moby/docs/sources/reference/api/registry_index_spec.md

 1. Contact the Index to know where I should download “samalba/busybox”
 2. Index replies: a. `samalba/busybox` is on
-    Registry A b. here are the checksums for `samalba/busybox`{.docutils .literal} (for all layers) c. token
+    Registry A b. here are the checksums for `samalba/busybox` (for all layers) c. token
 3. Contact Registry A to receive the layers for `samalba/busybox` (all of them to the base image).
 Registry A is authoritative for “samalba/busybox” but keeps